niftools/blender_niftools_addon/docs/development/index.rst

 ::TODO::
 	Amorilia, suggestions for best way to install on win platform.
 	Installer or copy scripts to Blender directory.

-Downloading Blender Scripts:
-	Git bash
-	::cd /Desktop/coding/Niftools/

-	remote location if you have forked the repo
-	::git clone --recursive git@github.com:yourusername/blender_nif_scripts.git
+	git clone --recursive git://github.com/amorilia/pyffi.git

-	Main Blender nifscripts repo
+Blender Scripts:
-	::git clone --recursive git://github.com/amorilia/blender_nif_scripts.git
-	or
+	cd /Desktop/coding/Niftools/
-	::git clone --recursive git://github.com/neomonkeus/blender_nif_scripts.git
+	git clone --recursive git://github.com/neomonkeus/blender_nif_scripts.git

+	Once you have cloned this Repo to your local, copy the following to the Blender directory ./docs/python_api/
+	./docs/refresh_python_api.bat
+	run.py
+	pydev_debug.py

+	Run docs/refresh_python_api.bat to generate an updated API pydev_debug.py & run.py will be used to hook Eclipse's Pydev Debug to Blender's debugger.

 Development
 +++++

-Once you have cloned this Repo to your local, copy all files in debug files to ../Blender Foundation/Blender Run docs/refresh_python_api.bat to generate the current the current API pydev_debug.py & run.py will hook up Eclipse's Pydev Debug to Blender's debugger.

 Import local repo into Eclipse using Team->Git as an existing project.
-Link the external Api to the project:
+Link the external Blender Python_Api to the project:
-Project->Properties->Pydev - PYTHONPATH->external libraries->
+Project->Properties->Pydev - PYTHONPATH->external libraries->../Blender/docs/python_api/pypredef/

-../Blender/docs/python_api/pypredef/
+Auto-completion should now work for the majority of the API.
+Hovering over a variable will hot-link to the generated documentation.
+There are still some limitations, object type must be declared before auto-completion works
+	E.g obj = bpy.types.object, edge = bpy.types.MeshEdge

+Debugging:
+	Add the Pydev Debug: Customise Perspective -> Pydev Debug.
-Start the Pydev debug server and switch to debug mode.
+	Always start the Pydev debug server first or else blender will crash later.
-Open the .blend file, then open the run.py in the text editor.
+	Open  /test/blend/debug.blend file, then open the run.py in the text editor.
 	Replace the strings:
 		1: python debugger location.
 		2: main execution file location.

-Start the Pydev debug server and switch to debug mode.
-Open the .blend file, then open the run.py in the text editor.
+	Run the script; blender will appear to hang but this is as the Debugger has hit the trace call In Eclipse switch to debug mode and begin scripting.